The Archivist: Shooting Film

 While all three cameras were used on iconic films such as The Good, The Bad, and the Ugly, or Once Upon a Time in the West, our Mitchell Vistascope had an authentic historical background.

 The exact model of the Mitchell Vistascope we obtained to film The Archivist was the same camera used to film The Atlanta Campaign, a civil war reenactment filmed in 1989 for the Atlanta Cyclorama Museum.
-Below you will see the exact camera that served us on our production in action over 30 years ago.
+Below you will see the exact camera that serves us on our production in action over 30 years ago.

 The Archivist’s devotion to film in turn created extra discipline on set.
 Shooting endless takes wasn’t an option, so rehearsing lines and actions to perfection was imperative.
 Plus, who could ever deny that getting the footage back from the lab was like getting special presents each week?
 After all, that’s the joy of shooting film in a digitized world.